d12/crux-app-docs/docs/documentation-for-climbers/support-crux-on-patreon.md

 # Support Crux on Patreon

-Did you know that Crux is a small, independent company?
-We built Crux because it's something we're passionate about, and we offer it for free to homewalls and individual climbers in an effort to make our software as accessible as possible.
+Crux is a **small, independent company** built by climbers, for climbers.
+We’re passionate about making Crux **accessible and free** for homewalls and individual climbers.

-That being said, we still need to pay the bills to keep Crux online.
-For those costs, we lean on our commercial gym partners and our Patrons on Patreon.
+However, keeping Crux online requires resources.
+To cover these costs, we rely on **our commercial gym partners** and the **support of our Patrons on Patreon**.

-## What do we spend money on?

-In no particular order, here are some of the things we spend money on to operate and develop Crux:
+---

+## What Do We Spend Money On?

+Running and improving Crux comes with ongoing costs, including:

-- **Server costs**: We use Heroku and Modal to host our servers, inference instances, and databases.
-These each have monthly recurring costs.
+- **Server Costs** – Hosting our servers, inference instances, and databases on **Heroku and Modal** incurs recurring monthly expenses.
-- **Storage costs**: We store all images and videos uploaded to Crux with Cloudflare.
-This has a monthly cost that gets more expensive as our user base grows and we store more data.
+- **Storage Costs** – **Cloudflare** stores all images and videos uploaded to Crux.
+As our user base grows, storage costs increase.
-- **Hardware**: Some of our compute needs are served by our own physical hardware which is purchased and maintained by Crux.
-- **Marketing costs**: We spend money to promote Crux to new users and climbing gyms.
-This includes things like advertisements, creator partnerships, marketing tools, and more.
+- **Hardware** – Some of our computing power comes from **physical hardware** that we purchase and maintain.
+- **Marketing** – We invest in **advertising, creator partnerships, and marketing tools** to reach more climbers and gyms.
-- **Graphic design**: We hire a designer contractor to help with our graphic design needs, including posters, stickers, social media projects, and other graphical needs.
+- **Graphic Design** – We work with **design contractors** for posters, stickers, social media assets, and branding needs.
-- **Marketing hardware**: We print and mail stickers, posters, flyers, and more to help get the word out about Crux.
+- **Printed Materials** – We print and distribute **stickers, posters, flyers, and more** to spread the word about Crux.
-- **Professional services**: Crux is a business that requires legal services, accounting, and more.
+- **Professional Services** – Running a business means paying for **legal services, accounting, and operational costs**.

+---

-## Why support Crux?
+## Why Support Crux?

+Supporting Crux on Patreon helps us:
+- **Keep Crux online, free, and accessible** for climbers everywhere.
+- **Develop new features and improvements** to enhance your experience.
+- **Continue growing** and bringing Crux to more climbing gyms and homewalls.

-Your support helps us keep Crux online, free, and accessible for all.
-Every bit counts, and we're grateful for every Patron who supports us.
+Every contribution makes a difference, and we’re incredibly grateful for every Patron who supports us. 🙌

-Support also helps us continue to develop new features and improve the app.
-We have a lot of exciting things in the works, and your support helps us bring those to life!
+---

-## How do I support Crux on Patreon?
+## How to Support Crux on Patreon

-[Head to our Patreon page](https://www.patreon.com/crux_climbing_app) to learn more about our different tiers of membership.
-We offer a variety of benefits to our Patrons, including early access to new features, dark mode, stickers, and more.
+[Visit our Patreon page](https://www.patreon.com/crux_climbing_app) to explore our **membership tiers**.

+Patrons get access to **exclusive benefits**, including:
+- **Early access to new features**
+- **Dark mode**
+- **Stickers and other perks**

+Thank you for supporting Crux! 💙